oscarwong67/doodl/README.md

 Welcome to Doodl!
-A Drawing game where players take turns being assigned words to draw while others race to guess them.
+A Drawing game where players take turns being assigned words to draw while others race to guess them, built using Node.js/Socket.io, and React.
 <hr>

 Running Doodl